nasa-fornax/fornax-demo-notebooks/gsoc-ML-exercise/README.md

 3. _Required_: Write text.
 300 words max, included as a '.md' file.
     - Explain what you did and how you approached the problem.
     - For any code that you did not write but would if you had more time, write down what you would do.
-4. _Required_: Open a PR with your code and (optional) writeup to merge to the main branch.
+4. _Required_: Open a PR with your code and writeup to merge to the main branch.
 Have GSoC2024 in the title of your PR.

-If you have a question, please ask in a comment on this issue.